OWASP/threat-dragon/docs/development/local.md

 ## Dependencies

 ### Pnpm
 Threat Dragon uses pnpm as a package manager.
-You can install it by using `npm`, or by following the [installation instructions](https://pnpm.io/installation) on their website.
+You can install it by running `npm install -g pnpm`, or by following any of the [alternative installation methods](https://pnpm.io/installation) on their website.

 ### NodeJs
 Threat Dragon uses nodejs and is developed against version 16.
-If you already have pnpm installed and do not have a node version manager, you can easily manage your node environment (version) using from [pnpm](https://pnpm.io/cli/env).
+If you already have pnpm installed and do not have a node version manager, you can easily manage your node environment (version) commands from [pnpm](https://pnpm.io/cli/env).

 There are multiple ways of installing and managing versions of node, including [nvm](https://github.com/nvm-sh/nvm) and some others, the choice is yours!